jgthms/bulma/README.md

 You can either use that file, "out of the box", or download the Sass source files to customize the [variables](https://bulma.io/documentation/overview/variables/).

 There is **no** JavaScript included.
 People generally want to use their own JS implementation (and usually already have one).
-Bulma can be considered "environment agnostic": it's just the style layer on top of the logic.
+Bulma can be considered "environment agnostic" : it's just the style layer on top of the logic.

 ## Browser Support